 Child, adult, and family services – For individuals and families facing life’s challenge, such as alcohol or substance abuse, immigration, family conflict, and death, finding support can be difficult.
-Students graduating with a degree in child, adult, and family services are trained to help people of all ages cope and conquer obstacles in order to lead a better, more fulfilling life.
+You can provide that support with a degree in child, adult, and family services, trained to help people of all ages cope and conquer obstacles in order to lead a better, more fulfilling life.

 Early childhood education – Are you looking for a program that will prepare you to teach young children and their families?
 Our early childhood education-unified program leads to a state of Iowa license that will allow you to teach children from birth through third grade, in both general and special education.

 Early childcare education and programming – In this fully online program, you'll be prepared to work in a variety of programs that offer early care and education in the community and on military installations such as childcare centers and homes, before and after-school programs or infant/toddler pre-school programs.